Orange Sky Laundry: Background

+Orange Sky Laundry is a government-registered charity.
+The laundry vans filled a service gap and not only offered clean laundry and a shower service, but connection.
+Co-founder Marchesi says human connection for the isolated is the most important aspect of their initiative.
+Each van carries six orange chairs, and while waiting for laundry to finish, the volunteers sit and socialise with the visitors.

+Orange Sky Laundry was established on 4 September 2014 and began operations on 10 October 2014.
 Marchesi describes himself and Patchett as "two normal everyday blokes who had a crazy idea".
 They had previously volunteered at food vans and other outreach programs while still at school, and had a passion to help the homeless.
 Their idea "started as a fun test project — to see if it would work.
 From there, it took a life of its own.”
 They took the name for their service from the Alexi Murdoch song "Orange Sky", which is about lending a hand to those in need.

-Orange Sky Laundry is a government registered charity.
-The service is believed to be a world first.